TuanNguyen67/VastAI-SSH-Setup/README.md

-# WSL and VSCode SSH Setup Guide for connecting to VastAI (Windows 10)
+# WSL and VSCode SSH Setup Guide for connecting to vast.ai (Windows 10)

 ## Install and enable WSL